Kitten Basics 101 – Taking Care of Your New Kitten

 If you don’t have a vet in mind already, ask friends for recommendations.
 If you got your cat from a shelter, ask their advice as they may have veterinarians they swear by.
 Local dog walkers and groomers are also a great resource for pet recommendations.

 One of the first things you should do with your new cat, if not the very first, is take him in for an exam.
-This trip is almost as important for the owner as it is the kitten, because it not only tests for health issues like birth defects, parasites, and feline leukemia, but it allows you to ask those all important questions including advice on litterbox training your kitten.
+This trip is almost as important for the owner as it is for the kitten because it tests for health issues like birth defects, parasites, and feline leukemia and allows you to ask those all-important questions, including advice on litterbox training your kitten.

 - Have your vet recommend a type of food, how often to feed, and portion sizes.